What is the Difference between Business Intelligence and Data Science?

 Predicting the Future verses Reporting the Past and Present

 Previously we have contrasted data scientists to computer scientists, data engineers, and data analysts to illustrate the role of a data scientist specifically.
 As described previously, data scientists are statistical investigators with a focus on future business.
-They utilize programming languages like R and python to evaluate big data by applying statistical programming strategies that fit the existing data to math models.
+They utilize programming languages like R and Python to evaluate big data by applying statistical programming strategies that fit the existing data to math models.
 These math models can then be used as a backbone to support business predictions and future activity.
 Data scientists not only generate these prediction models through model fitting and advanced statistics, they also develop visual presentations in order to explain their findings.
-Visual presentations are generated to make such intense mathematical principles easily understandable and can be generated via excel or packages in statistical programming tools like R. Companies hire data scientists in order to be informed about future business trends so that they can plan accordingly.
+Visual presentations are generated to make such intense mathematical principles easily understandable and can be generated via Microsoft Excel or packages in statistical programming tools like R. Companies hire data scientists in order to be informed about future business trends so that they can plan accordingly.

 The lines between business intelligence and data science may seem blurry because both are dependent on transforming numbers into meaning and both are visualization-centric.
 There are obvious differences, though, because business intelligence is not as concerned about the future as it is about maintaining and optimizing the data infrastructure of a business by making present and past data easily understandable.
 Companies hire business intelligence professionals for several different purposes.
 They might need database specialists to build and optimize data warehouses.
 Alternatively, they might need software engineers to develop dashboards or visualization tools.
 They might even hire a business intelligence consultant to evaluate the current business intelligence technologies within the corporation and make suggestions for improvements.